 Area: Grace Bay - (649) 946-5396

 Go to this famous dive bar literally right on the beach (your toes will be in the sand) for a light lunch or dinner on the beach.
 Da Conch Shack has been featured on a few TV shows about fun Caribbean spots and here the 'thing to do' is to eat what's known as the Conch Pistol, aka Caribbean Viagra.
 We can't speak to the experience, but lotsa people go for it and seem to have fun!
 The menu is fried stuff and conch any way you like it, Mon.
-We really like the chicken wings.
+We really like the chicken wings and the mahi mahi with rice & peas.
 Buy a polished conch to take home with you - 1 per person allowed in your checked baggage.

 Area: Blue Hills - (649) 946-8877